PharmD / MPH dual degree program

 Pharmacists are increasingly becoming important members of interprofessional teams with other health professionals.
 In community settings, particularly small towns and urban neighborhoods, it is important for them to understand the public health needs/aspects of community residents.
 These may include racial, ethnic, economic, and social disparities in the population; understanding social networks, and local environmental conditions.
 Social marketing for health promotion to local residents is also important and the pharmacists with public health training will be better able to contribute to the well-being of the community.

-- Total number of credit hours is 179.5.
-The dual degree is twenty five credits more than the current PharmD (154.5)
+- Total number of credit hours are 187.5 to 190.5, depending on the MPH concentration selected.
+The dual degree is 33 to 36 credits more than the current PharmD degree (154.5).

 - The program of study for the PharmD/MPH dual degree program is 4 ½ years.

 - The PharmD/MPH program demonstrates integrity in meeting the educational standards of both accrediting bodies, the Accreditation Council for Pharmacy Education (ACPE) and the Council on Education for Public Health (CEPH) (MPH).

 - The educational experience for students and curriculum content is equivalent to that which they would receive if pursuing each degree separately.

 - The curriculum developed aims to prevent unnecessary duplication of content while also maintaining the integrity of each degree program.

 MPH Concentrations Areas